-Council received a $5 million grant from the NSW Department of Planning and Environment under its Precinct Support Scheme.
+Council received a $5 million grant from the NSW Government under the Precinct Support Scheme.
 This grant provides an opportunity to undertake major upgrades to parks within the Telopea Urban Renewal Precinct.
 The funding will be put towards improving Sturt and Acacia parks which are the two key open spaces in the local area.

 Is the Sturt and Acacia Park Improvement Project part of the Telopea Urban Renewal Masterplan project?